web analytics

 Most conversations about migrants who sell sex present black-and-white versions of something that is almost entirely grey.
 For moral crusaders who would rush to legislation or attempt to prove that one sort of law is better than others, my vision is not satisfying.
 I say Stop, slow down.
 Until you comprehend the myriad elements present amongst people who leave home to go to another country and sell sex, you shouldn’t be passing laws about them.
 Of any kind.
 This is not useless postmodern dithering but the position that until you understand the minimum about how people experience their own lives you cannot responsibly take actions to help them.
 If you don’t care what they say themselves then don’t talk about helping and admit that control is what you want: the power to make people stop doing what you don’t approve of and start doing something else, whether they want to or not.

 Leaving Home for Sex is the first piece I published that defined what my work would be for the next few years.
 At the time it was unusual not to use the term prostitute, but I also didn’t just substitute the term sex worker.
 Instead, I tried to describe how selling sex can be an occupation that works out all right for migrant women without their taking on a definite identity based on it.
-You will see ‘Challenging place’ in the original title because the piece was written for a special journal issue on women and place – the local and the global.
+You will see ‘Challenging place’ in the original title because the piece was written for a special journal issue on women and ‘place’, meaning the idea of place, local and global both.
 I suggested that migrant workers didn’t fit into that framework but could sometimes be viewed as cosmopolitan subjects: that neither poverty nor bad jobs nor lack of complete ‘choice’ over your life prevents you from also becoming cosmopolitan.
+There are some footnotes not hyperlinked but listed at the end of the text in full reproduced here.
 Click on the title to get the pdf.

 Leaving Home for Sex